 3.08 Business Continuity and Disaster Recovery

-Town n’ Country Title has a documented disaster management plan to ensure adequate back-up, recovery and business continuation procedures.
+Town n’ Country Title has a documented disaster management plan to ensure adequate back-up, recovery, and business continuation procedures.
 The plan also includes required procedures for notification and response to security incidents and breaches.
 The plan is called the Town n’ Country Title Disaster-Recovery-Plan.
-The disaster management plan is reviewed on a 3-year basis by the President/Owner, HR Manager, and each Branch Manager; it is updated as appropriate.
+The disaster management plan is reviewed on a 3-year basis by the President, HR Manager, and each Branch Manager; it is updated as appropriate.

 Town n’ Country Title also maintains insurance coverage for such circumstances.

-BEST PRACTICE NO. 4 - SETTLEMENT PROCESS
+BEST PRACTICE NO. 4 - SETTLEMENT POLICIES AND PROCEDURES

-TOWN N’ COUNTRY TITLE, LLC POLICY – NO. 4
+TOWN n’ COUNTRY TITLE, LLC Policy – NO. 4

 Town n’ Country Title, LLC (TNCT) has established and will maintain the following procedures and controls relating to document recordation and rate/pricing procedures to put TNCT in compliance with applicable contractual obligations and Federal and State Laws.